adamgifford-behavr/exercise_prediction/docs/html/_sources/getting-started.rst.txt

 - "train": for model training;
 - "validation": for model validation and hyperparameter tuning;
 - "test": for model testing and comparing among different model flavors;
-- "simulate": for simulating "real-world" streaming and/or batch model serving.
+- "simulate": for simulating "real-world" web-service, streaming and batch model serving.

 This file is a necessary input for `src/features/build_features.py`.